Quiet fishing village 20 km from Marmaris with clear water, stone houses, and seafood restaurants

 Scenic hiking trails offering panoramic bay views

-Take the scenic coastal road for breathtaking views during the journey
+Take the scenic coastal road for the best views during the journey

 Local restaurants serve incredibly fresh seafood caught daily